fisle/netflask/README.md

 Features
 ======
+  - Automatically scans library for new movies (Remember to set a cronjob!)
+  - Automatically converts new videos into proper formats
   - Supports srt subtitles (Subtitle name must match movie filename)
   - Fetches movie data from RottenTomatoes API
   - Uses X-Accel-Redirect to serve videos in a secure way